HeisenbugLtd/spat/README.md

   having a time of 0.0 s, but the verification conditions that had to be re-verified will show the time spent proving them.
 Which, in the case of trying to optimize proof times is exactly what you want.

+* The `--suggest` option is highly experimental.
+As the name says, it is a suggestion.